GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 In the **CompositionalMultiphaseFlow** (:ref:`CompositionalMultiphaseFlow`), a classical multiphase compositional solver is detailed, including a TPFA discretization, reference to fluid data through ``fluidNames``, to solid data through ``solidNames`` and to relative permeability models through ``relPermNames`` attributes.

 The **CompositionalMultiphaseWell** (:ref:`CompositionalMultiphaseWell`)  consists of wellbore specifications (see :ref:`TutorialDeadOilBottomLayersSPE10` for detailed tutorial on wells integration).
-As its reservoir counterpart, it includes references to fluid and relative permeability models, but also defines **WellControls** sub-tag, that can specified injector and producer `control` splitting between BHP-controlled or rate-controlled.
+As its reservoir counterpart, it includes references to fluid and relative permeability models, but also defines a  **WellControls** sub-tag, that can specified injector and producer `control` splitting between BHP-controlled or rate-controlled.
 Alongside with that attribute are the ``targetBHP`` and ``targetRate`` that specify the maximal admissible pressure and rate for the well.
-The injector specific attribute, ``injectionStream``, describes the composition of the injected mixture.
+The injector-specific attribute, ``injectionStream``, describes the composition of the injected mixture.

-The coupling section **CompositionalMultiphaseReservoir** describes the binding between those two previous element (see :ref:`TutorialPoroelasticity` for detailed tutorial on coupling physics in GEOSX).
+The coupling section **CompositionalMultiphaseReservoir** describes the binding between those two previous elements (see :ref:`TutorialPoroelasticity` for detailed tutorial on coupling physics in GEOSX).
 In addition to being bound to the previously described blocks through ``flowSolverName`` and ``wellSolverName`` sub-tags, it contains the ``initialDt`` starting time-step size value and defines the **NonlinearSolverParameters** and **LinearSolverParameters** that are used to control Newton-loop and linear solver behaviors (see :ref:`LinearSolvers` for a detailed description of linear solvers attributes).

 .. _Mesh_tag_co2_field_case:

 Specifying a computational mesh
 ---------------------------------
-The **Mesh** tag is used as in previous tutorials to import field mesh either internally (:ref:`TutorialSinglePhaseFlowWithInternalMesh`) or externally (:ref:`TutorialSinglePhaseFlowExternalMesh`).
-In the current tutorial, it is also of paramount importance as it is where the **InternalWell** multi-segmented wells are defined.
-Apart from the ``name`` identifier attribute and their ``wellRegionName`` (:ref:`ElementRegions <ElementRegions_tag_co2_field_case>`) and ``wellControlsName`` (:ref:`Solver <Solver_tag_co2_field_case>`) binding attributes, ``polylineNodeCoords`` and ``polylineSegmentConn`` attributes are used to define path of the wellbore and connection between those nodes.
-The ``numElementsPerSegment`` is discretizing the wellbore's segments while the ``radius`` attribute stands for the wellbore radius (:ref:`TutorialDeadOilBottomLayersSPE10` for details on wellbore use).
-Once the wellbore is defined and discretized, the place for different **Perforations** can be defined using curvilinear distance from the head of the wellbore (``distanceFromHead``).
+The **Mesh** tag is used as in previous tutorials to import the field mesh either internally (:ref:`TutorialSinglePhaseFlowWithInternalMesh`) or externally (:ref:`TutorialSinglePhaseFlowExternalMesh`).
+In the current tutorial, this tag is also of paramount importance as it is where the **InternalWell** multi-segmented wells are defined.
+Apart from the ``name`` identifier attribute and their ``wellRegionName`` (:ref:`ElementRegions <ElementRegions_tag_co2_field_case>`) and ``wellControlsName`` (:ref:`Solver <Solver_tag_co2_field_case>`) binding attributes, ``polylineNodeCoords`` and ``polylineSegmentConn`` attributes are used to define the path of the wellbore and connections between its nodes.
+The ``numElementsPerSegment`` is discretizing the wellbore segments while the ``radius`` attribute specifies the wellbore radius (:ref:`TutorialDeadOilBottomLayersSPE10` for details on wellbore use).
+Once the wellbore is defined and discretized, the position of **Perforations** is defined using curvilinear distance from the head of the wellbore (``distanceFromHead``).

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml
   :language: xml